eversinc33/Banshee/README.md

 For now, only Process- and Thread-Creation kernel callbacks are enumerated, by parsing the `PsSetCreateNotifyProcess/ThreadRoutine` routine to reach the private `Psp*` routine and then parsing the address of the array, where kernel callbacks are stored.
 With `erase`, callbacks can be erased by overwriting the function pointer to point to an empty function in Banshee instead.

-#### Protecting the driver file

-By hooking the NTFS filesystem's `IRP_MJ_CREATE` handler, we can block any process from opening a handle to our driver file (This will probably change to a filter driver concept soon).

 #### Keylogging from the Kernel

 Using the undocumented `gafAsyncKeyState` function we can parse keystrokes from a session without using any API calls besides reading memory (https://www.unknowncheats.me/forum/c-and-c-/327461-kernel-mode-key-input.html).